Law enforcement technology: Four trends to know for 2026

 - Protect their reputations - Consistent service builds trust and proactivity is your department’s best liability defense.
 Thankfully, digital tools can help you avoid incidents before they happen.
 For instance, Geotab’s Risk Analytics allows you to analyze and reduce collision likelihood across your entire police fleet.
 Additionally, temperature monitoring systems can help keep your K-9s and detainees safe by sending automatic alerts if the cabin climates reach dangerous levels.

 At IACP 2025, discussions focused on the importance of pairing technology with effective communication.
-By telling stories from officers’ perspectives and sharing how new tools are supporting them, your department can build greater public confidence in the work it does.
+Build greater confidence in the work your department does by telling stories from officers’ perspectives and sharing how tools like fleet solutions are helping them do their jobs even better.

 Helping those who help people: Geotab’s commitment to your team

 As law enforcement technology advances, Geotab is dedicated to empowering departments with safer, smarter and more reliable police fleets.
-We don't just build technology; we partner directly with real frontline teams, using their operational feedback to constantly shape our latest tools and systems with:
+We don't just build technology; we partner directly with real frontline teams, using their operational feedback to constantly shape our latest tools and systems.
+With Geotab, you get:

 - Deep, actionable fleet insights - Study safety, vehicle utilization, fuel consumption and maintenance data for a complete view of your police fleet.